guilhermeaam/ASA-Agencia-de-viagens/README.md

 ### How to use

 Open your browser at http://0.0.0.0:8000/docs.

 You will see the automatic interactive API documentation (provided by Swagger UI):

 First you will need to populate the database, so start by creating, users, flights and airports.

 After, to start using you will need to login, the login post, will ask for the email and password, and will check the database, for matches.

 If it finds a match pair, it will return the session key, that will be needed at the purchase step.

-After that to test the purchase, you will need the flight_name, that you will find at the search box, get_all_flights or else.
+After that to test the purchase, you will need the flight_name, that you will find at the request, read_flights, list_of_flights_by_day or flight_by_number_of_passengers.

 After the purcharse you will get a reservation token, that you will need to edit the e-tickets, to put the passengers names.

 ## Built With